shu-yamashita/sdfGenerator/README.md

 sdfGenerator is a C++ header-only library for computing the signed distance function (SDF).

+> [!WARNING]
+> This library is under development.
+Destructive changes may occur.

 <img src="./figs/example_bunny.png" width = 80%>

 ## Currently available features